“Powerfully binds movement and disability”

 • Duration: 90 minutes (including short pause and post-show talk)

-Additional events: Post-show talks Wed & Thu.
+Additional events: Post-show talk Wed 16 Oct.
 Free for sameday ticket-holders, BSL interpreted (Wed only).

 Content: Contains some scenes involving partial nudity.